vagarwal87/Xpresso/README.md

 The figures will link to this folder accordingly.
 Some of the files need to be decompressed, and not all files are provided due to minimize the package size (currently ~11Gb).
 If you need additional files not provided for the purpose of reproduction, please contact Vikram Agarwal (vagar {at} calicolabs {dot} com).

-# Colab
+# Colab and Xpresso website

-Start training models and generating predictions quickly using the iPython Notebook, or open it in Google Colab to get up to use a cloud GPU with this link:
+Simpler tools for a broad overview and to deploy pre-trained models can be accessed at the Xpresso [website](https://xpresso.gs.washington.edu/).
+You can also start training models and generating predictions quickly using the iPython Notebook, or open it in Google Colab to get up to use a cloud GPU with this link:
 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/gist/vagarwal87/bdd33e66fa2c59c41409ca47e7132e61/xpresso.ipynb)

 **Note: The Colab generates predictions on a FASTA file of arbitrary DNA sequences without considering mRNA half-life features.
 To consider half-life features, one must prepare the full test file as shown